metas-mk/100-days-of-code/r2-log.md

 - if the user enters valid inputs, the validate function returns an empty object
 - if the user enter invalid input, the validate function returns an object with key-name pairs (name of field as key, name has the error message to be shown) for each invalid field.
   - Redux Form then automatically rerenders the component with each Field with error showing an error message from the returned object.

+### R2D46 - September 6th, 2019

+#### Redux Forms

+- only showing the error messages when a field is touched.
+This can be done with the meta property and touched

+#### JSON Server package

+- Streams application shall use the `json-server` package
+- REST-ful conventions in the stream application and how they will be used
+  - List all records: GET (route `/streams`)
+  - Get one particular record: GET (route `/streams/:id`)
+  - Create record: POST (route `/streams`)
+  - Update a record: PUT (route `/streams/:id`)
+  - Delete a record: DELETE (route `/streams/:id`)